Home » A Nightmare On Elm Street 4: How Freddy Became The Pop Culture Boogeyman

 Freddy's death in Nightmare 4This movie is a circus and Freddy is the ringmaster.
 He’s not so much a sinister villain as he is a showman introducing a freak show, gag by gag.
 There were five different FX companies working on this film to make that freak show a reality.
 The visual boundaries were pushed further than the series had ever pushed before.
 From a girl being turned into a cockroach up to Freddy’s spectacular death scene as the souls imprisoned inside of him claw their way out of his body and tear him to pieces.

-In addition to appearing on his own TV show, Freddy appeared in music videos, even rapping with the likes of The Fat Boys and even Will Smith.
-He appeared in commercials, on talk shows, and there was even a number you could call where you could pay to have Freddy Krueger berate you.
+In addition to staring in his own TV show, Freddy appeared in music videos, even rapping with the likes of The Fat Boys and Will Smith.
+He appeared in commercials, on talk shows, and there was a 1-900-number you could call to have Freddy Krueger berate you.
 He was everywhere, completely saturating the marketplace in less than a year.

 Share This Post